PrincessRTFM/WoLua/docs/game.md

 - `nil SendChat(string)`\
   Treats the given string as if the user had typed it into their chatlog input, except that it doesn't end up in their message history. **This is dangerous** because it can also send plain chat in whatever the user's current chat channel is!
 Do not accept untrusted input without carefully checking it over!

+- `EntityWrapper FindNearestEntity(string)`\
+  Searches all nearby entities for those whose name _exactly_ matches that provided, and returns the nearest if any are found.
+If none are found, the returned entity wrapper represents nothing.